Adegokemayowa/SQL-Projects/Case Study #3 - Foodie-Fi/Foodie-Fi Solution.md

 - In 2020, there were no instances where customers downgraded from a pro monthly plan to a basic monthly plan.

 ***
+# 📊 In-depth Analysis of Results

+This analysis of Foodie-Fi's subscription data reveals key insights into customer behavior, plan popularity, and churn trends.

+Overall Customer Base & Trial Period Performance:
+- Foodie-Fi has a solid base of 1,000 unique customers.
+The monthly distribution of trial plan sign-ups is relatively stable throughout the year, with March seeing the highest number (94) and February the lowest (68).
+This consistent trial intake is a positive sign for initial customer engagement.

+Post-Trial Plan Selection:
+- A significant observation is the customer behavior immediately following the free trial.
+While 92 customers (9% of the total base) churned straight after their trial, a substantial majority convert to paid plans.
+Specifically:

+    - Basic Monthly: 546 customers (54.62%)

+    - Pro Monthly: 325 customers (32.5%)

+    - Pro Annual: 37 customers (3.7%)

+    - Churn: 92 customers (9.2%)

+This indicates a strong inclination towards monthly paid plans, particularly the basic monthly option.
+The relatively low conversion to the Pro Annual plan directly after the trial suggests potential for optimizing the trial-to-annual-plan conversion strategy.

+Plan Distribution at Year-End 2020:
+- Looking at the customer plan breakdown as of December 31, 2020, we see the following:

+	- Basic Monthly: 224 customers (22.4%)

+    - Pro Monthly: 326 customers (32.6%)

+    - Pro Annual: 195 customers (19.5%)

+    - Churn: 236 customers (23.6%)

+    - Trial: 19 customers (1.9%)

+The churn rate by the end of 2020 was 23.6%, which is a significant portion of the customer base.
+Interestingly, the Pro Annual plan shows a higher adoption rate by year-end compared to immediate post-trial conversion, suggesting customers might take time to consider the annual commitment.

+Annual Plan Upgrades:
+- In 2020, 195 customers upgraded to an annual plan.
+On average, it takes approximately 105 days for a customer to upgrade to an annual plan from their initial join date.
+Breaking this down into 30-day periods reveals that the highest number of annual plan upgrades occur within the first 0-30 days (49 customers), followed by 120-150 days (43 customers), 60-90 days (35 customers), and 90-120 days (35 customers).
+This pattern indicates that while some customers commit early, a substantial group deliberates for several months before making the annual commitment.

+Lack of Downgrades:
+- A notable finding is that no customers downgraded from a Pro Monthly to a Basic Monthly plan in 2020.
+This is a positive indicator, suggesting satisfaction among Pro Monthly subscribers and potentially effective value proposition for that tier.

+Summary of Customer Journeys:
+The individual customer journeys demonstrate varied paths:

+- Some transition smoothly from trial to basic monthly (Customer 1).

+- Others quickly adopt the pro annual plan after trial (Customer 2).

+- A segment churns immediately after the trial (Customer 11).

+- Some customers upgrade gradually, moving from basic to pro monthly (Customer 13).

+- Others upgrade to pro monthly but then churn later (Customer 15).

+- There are also customers who start with basic monthly and eventually upgrade to pro annual (Customer 16).

+***
+# 💡 Recommendations for Foodie-Fi

+Based on the analysis, here are some recommendations for Foodie-Fi to optimize customer engagement, reduce churn, and drive plan upgrades:

+Enhance Trial-to-Annual Conversion:

+- Offer Incentives for Early Annual Upgrade: Since only 3.7% of customers immediately upgrade to the Pro Annual plan after the trial, consider offering a significant discount or bonus features for those who commit to the annual plan during or immediately after the 7-day trial.

+- Highlight Long-Term Value: During the trial, emphasize the cost savings and added benefits of the Pro Annual plan compared to monthly options.
+Use clear visual comparisons on the pricing page.

+- Targeted Communication: Implement automated email sequences during the trial to showcase the advantages of the Pro Annual plan, perhaps with testimonials from satisfied annual subscribers.

+Churn Prevention Post-Trial:

+- Exit Survey for Churners: For the 9% of customers who churn immediately after the trial, implement a mandatory (but quick) exit survey to understand their reasons for leaving.
+This feedback is invaluable for identifying pain points or unmet expectations.

+- Re-engagement Campaign: For customers who churn after the trial, consider a short-term, special offer to entice them back within a few weeks, focusing on addressing common reasons for churn identified in surveys.

+Optimize the Basic Monthly to Pro Monthly/Annual Upgrade Path:

+- Feature Gaps & Upsell Prompts: Since a large portion of customers opt for the Basic Monthly plan initially, strategically highlight the exclusive features of the Pro Monthly and Pro Annual plans (e.g., unlimited access, offline downloads) at opportune moments within the app.
+For example, if a basic user tries to download a video, prompt them with an upgrade option.

+- Tiered Feature Showcase: Clearly illustrate the value proposition of each tier, showing what features are gained at each upgrade level.
+A visual comparison chart would be beneficial.